lukethomas01/Cisco-Configuration-Automator/README.md

 * Licensed under the GNU General Public License v3.0    *
 * ----------------------------------------------------- *

-This program is used to make global configuration changes the Cisco ISO.
+This program is used to make global configuration changes to Cisco ISO.

-The program uses a host file and configuration file to detect and then correct devices that contain missing polices or  common errors.
+The Cisco Global Configuration Automator requires a local host file and a local configuration file to use for detection and then correction of missing polices or common errors.